Skip to content

 Yes, Auntie Choong was the one who taught my mum how to make mooncake, bak chang (Chinese dumplings) and a litany of other delicacies.
 I suppose when you have so many children, being a kitchen ace is a compulsory life skill.

-From Chinese to Western to Peranakan cuisine, Auntie Choong is one of those genius cooks who can recreate any dish once she sets her mind to cracking the code.
+From Chinese to Western to Peranakan cuisine, Auntie Choong is a genius cook who can recreate any dish once she sets her mind to cracking the code.

 Mark and Auntie Choong bond over their mutual adventurous culinary spirit